nhahub/NHA-290/README.md

 Files:

-twosides_cleaned.csv: The cleaned version of the Twosides Dataset.
+TwoSidesData.csv: The cleaned version of the Twosides Dataset.

-offsides_cleaned.csv: The cleaned version of the Offside Dataset.
+OffSideData.csv: The cleaned version of the Offside Dataset.